Attorney Warns Against Move to Close Homeless Services Organization - News Break

 Attorney Warns Against Move to Close Homeless Services Organization

-ORANGE (CNS) - An attorney for Mary's Kitchen put officials in Orange on notice today to back off from move to shut down the homeless services organization.
-Attorney Brooke Weitzman of the Elder Law and Disability Rights Center, which was involved in the federal settlement establishing efforts to transition transients in permanent housing in Orange County, sent a letter to city officials on Monday warning them that they are required by law to hold a public hearing about the plans to close Mary's Kitchen.kfiam640.iheart.com
+An attorney for Mary’s Kitchen put officials in Orange on notice Monday to back off from move to shut down the homeless services organization.
+Attorney Brooke Weitzman of the Elder Law and Disability Rights Center, which was involved in the federal settlement establishing efforts to transition transients in permanent housing in Orange County, sent a letter to city officials on Monday warning them that they are required by law to hold a public hearing about the plans to close Mary’s Kitchen.mynewsla.com

 Comments / 1